Traveling to Palmyra

 Looking these up after I got home, a six-over-six array of 100-140 MHz VHF Yagis means a П-12 Енисей or P-12 Yenisei radar, a fairly old 2D VHF radar.
 Its original design dates back to 1956.
 However, the design has been updated many times and has evolved into the П-18 / P-18, itself heavily modified over its long service life.
 A Russian - Belarussian company sells P-18 upgrades today.
 This family of designs has been called Spoon Rest in the NATO reporting system.
 It is used as a search radar for the С-75 Двина or S-75 Dvina surface to air missile system, what NATO has referred to as the SA-2 Guideline and one of Syria's main air defense systems.

 One of the P-18 models seems to been responsible for shooting down the U.S. F-117A stealth attack fighter over Kosovo.
 This earlier stealth design is less effective against lower VHF frequencies.
-If you're curious, as per fas.org, the P-18 has a pulse repetition frequency of 310 to 400 pulses per second, a pulse width of 4 to 6 microseconds, and the antenna scans at 2-6 RPM.
+If you're curious, fas.org says that the P-18 has a pulse repetition frequency of 310 to 400 pulses per second, a pulse width of 4 to 6 microseconds, and the antenna scans at 2-6 RPM.
 Depending on the vintage and version, it has a range of 200 to 250 km with a precision of about one kilometer, and a power of 180 to 260 kilowatts.
 There's loads more details at an Austalian think tank's site.

 Those Spoon Rest arrays were sweeping.
 Some higher frequency dish antennas were static at the moment.
 Those were probably the Fan Song 2-4 GHz system.
 The Spoon Rest does early detection and the contacts are then handed off to the Fan Song acquisition radar.